-Fine jewellery requires careful handling when it comes to getting it back to looking its absolute best.
+Some people choose jewellery which doesn’t require a lot of maintenance for example silicone rings because fine jewellery requires careful handling when it comes to getting it back to looking its absolute best.
 Once you’ve bought your beautiful new ring from Jacobs the Jeweller, you want to do everything you can to keep it looking great.
 There are some things that you can do to keep your jewellery in peak condition such as removing rings when doing work with your hands or even removing them when you go swimming.

 However, when it comes to their sparkle and shine, there are different methods for different stones and so, the tips below will help you to keep your fine jewellery in tip top condition.

 Gemstones require a thorough wipe with a soft, damp cloth after it is worn.
 Doing this will ensure that the stone continues to look good for years, however, it is also important that you store it correctly.
 A soft pouch for each piece will reduce the chances of scratches.

 Your gemstone should not be exposed to chemicals or salt as this can cause erosion and sudden changes in temperature can lead to the gemstone fracturing.

 Diamonds have the reputation of being one of the toughest materials known to man, yet they are still likely to chip if they are hit in the right spot.
 Diamonds are generally worn every day and so it is important to get them checked out regularly by a specialist who can inspect the diamond and the ring for damage.
 Cleaning at home using the following methods will also ensure that they continue to sparkle.